MaximKabaev/claude-n8n-bridge/README.md

 docker build -t mcp-oauth-middleware .

 # Run the container
+# Note: If port 3000 is already in use, change both PORT in .env and the port mapping
+# Example: PORT=3001 in .env, then use -p 3001:3001
 docker run -d \
   --name mcp-middleware \
   -p 3000:3000 \
+  --add-host host.docker.internal:host-gateway \
   --env-file .env \
   --restart unless-stopped \
   mcp-oauth-middleware